Croatia hero image

 • Lodging: boutique seaside hotels, monastery guesthouses, island villas, and Zagreb city hotels with meeting spaces.

-• Meals: Dalmatian seafood, peka slow roasts, truffle dishes, vineyard dinners, and island olive oil tastings; dietary needs coordinated ahead.
+• Meals: Dalmatian seafood, peka slow roasts, truffle dishes, vineyard dinners, and olive oil tastings; dietary needs are coordinated in advance.

-• Mobility: moderate—cobblestones, steep alleys, and boardwalks; we plan rest stops, coach access, and alternative routes.
+• Mobility: moderate—expect cobblestones, steep alleys, and boardwalks; we plan rest stops, coach access, and alternative routes.

-• Fundraising moments: sunset cruises, castle banquets, island bonfires, and vineyard storytelling nights.
+• Fundraising moments: sunset cruises, castle banquets, island bonfires, and vineyard storytelling evenings.

 Extensions & Combos